 My friend Schuyler used to joke that every meal we enjoyed together was “upscale” because “up” was the direction his scale climbed when we finished our marathon meals.
 We were quite the trenchermen in our youth, bona fide threats to any all-you-can-eat buffet in town.
 Back then–as impoverished junior noncommissioned officers in the Air Force–ten dollar meals were near the upper end of we could afford with an occasional fifteen dollar splurge.
 Back then, some thirty years ago, you could get quite a bit of food for ten dollars.
 Fast forward a few decades and the term “upscale” has a different meaning for both of us.
 We have both been able to reap the harvest of our hard work and are able to (on occasion) afford upscale restaurants that features fine-dining.

 Back when a dollar would buy four burgers at Griff’s, we couldn’t have conceived of any burger being considered “upscale.”
 Not even the most sage of soothsayers could possibly have had the prescience to predict the price of burgers exceeding ten dollars.
-Today, it’s not uncommon to find burgers flirting with the twenty dollar mark.
+Today, it’s not uncommon to find burgers flirting with the twenty dollar mark (maybe that’s what “build back better” means).
 That price point is justified by such labels as grass-fed, local ingredients, artisanal condiments, made-to order and organic beef.
 Restaurateurs have seen our demand for high-quality burgers and they’ve jumped on the opportunity.
 They’ve heard us rage against unhealthy franchised fast food burgers and they’ve offered a much better–and more expensive–alternative.

-According to its website, Upscale Burgers & Shakes, a ghost kitchen which opened its virtual doors in December, 2020, checks all the boxes: “a much healthier option than the drive-through; everything made from scratch including brioche buns and sauces; fresh in-house ground short-rib, sirloin and chuck blend; sourcing only the best ingredients; a local restaurant with a passion for good, clean, rich food.”
-Unlike some ghost kitchens, Upscale Burgers & Shakes does have a brick-and-mortar presence.
-It’s located within the comfy, cozy confines of Lily & Liam Bistro, one of the City of Vision’s most popular up-and-coming eateries.
+At its launch Upscale Burgers & Shakes operated as a “ghost kitchen” which opened its virtual doors in December, 2020.
+As a purveyor of upscale burgers, it checked all the boxes: “a much healthier option than the drive-through burger joint; everything made from scratch brioche buns and sauces; fresh in-house ground short-rib, sirloin and chuck blend; sourcing only the best ingredients; a local restaurant with a passion for good, clean, rich food.”
+Unlike some ghost kitchens, Upscale Burgers & Shakes did have a brick-and-mortar presence.
+It was located within the comfy, cozy confines of Lily & Liam Bistro, one of the City of Vision’s most popular up-and-coming eateries.

-While Lily & Liam Bistro strictly offers breakfast and lunch Monday through Sunday, Upscale Burgers & Shakes is open only from Wednesday through Sunday and only from 2PM to 7PM.
-Order online on the restaurant’s website and you can have your meal delivered to your car at a time you designate.
-You can also have your meal delivered to your home via DoorDash.
+While Lily & Liam Bistro strictly offers breakfast and lunch Monday through Sunday, Upscale Burgers & Shakes had somewhat more abbreviated hours of operation.
+For expediency, you could place your order on the restaurant’s website and have your meal delivered to your car at a time you designate.
+You could also have your meal delivered to your home via DoorDash.
 The process fits right in with what my friend Captain Tuttle calls the “new now.”
 While the ordering process is easy, picking up food to eat at home isn’t as satisfying as dining in–especially if you’ve got to ferry your fare half-an-hour.

-The online menu is somewhat disjointed.
-There’s a section called “most popular” which lists four items.
+We found the online menu somewhat disjointed.
+There was a section called “most popular” which listed only four items.
 Then there’s a section that lists everything else and not necessarily everything of a type together.
-Ideally the six burgers on the menu would be grouped together, but that’s not the case.
-Similarly the shakes, desserts, beverages and chicken tenders aren’t grouped together.
-For the compulsively well-ordered among us, it takes some getting used to.
-Maybe the intent is to make us peruse the entire menu to see just how many delicious options are available.
+Ideally the six burgers on the menu would be grouped together, but that wasn’t the case.
+Similarly the shakes, desserts, beverages and chicken tenders weren’t grouped together.
+For the compulsively well-ordered among us, it took some getting used to.
+Maybe the intent was to make us peruse the entire menu to see just how many delicious options are available.
 If that’s the case, mission accomplished.

-True to the restaurant’s name, shakes feature prominently on the menu.
-There are four of them: vanilla, chocolate, berry, turtle custard.
+27 January 2021: True to the restaurant’s name, shakes featured prominently on the menu.
+There were four of them: vanilla, chocolate, berry, turtle custard.
 You’ll also find four old-fashioned floats: black cherry, root beer, cream soda and Coke.
 Having been acquainted with Lily & Liam’s magnificent turtle cheesecake made my choice easy.
 A turtle custard shake (caramel, ganache and pecans) it would be…or at least that’s what I ordered.
-Even after getting it home half-an-hour later, there’s no way even a Hoover high suction vacuum cleaner could have sucked it up with a straw.
+Even after getting it home half-an-hour later, there’s no way even a Hoover high suction vacuum cleaner could have sucked it up–much less a straw.
 The “custard” was still hard.
 Nary a pecan or pecan piece was to be found.
 As an ice cream dessert with caramel and ganache, this was a pretty good dessert.
 As a shake, it didn’t pass muster.

 Decades ago, my friend Schuyler and I couldn’t have envisioned burgers as creative (albeit pricy) as those offered at Upscale Burgers & Shakes.
 We couldn’t have envisioned Captain Tuttle’s “new now” either.
 Without that new now we wouldn’t have Upscale Burgers & Shakes, one of the few good things to come out of this global pandemic.